 Regardless of what plan type an employer chooses, determining the design is a crucial step in setting up a retirement plan.
 The following are some of the considerations that should be determined before moving to the implementation process:

-Flexibility: How much freedom do you which to offer employees to withdraw funds?
+• Flexibility: How much freedom do you offer employees to withdraw funds?
 More paternalistic (or outcome-oriented) employers may wish to opt for a DCPP or an RRSP with strict withdrawal penalties.

 Group retirement plan implementation

-Once the plan design had been established, employers can move on towards implementation.
+Once the plan design has been established, employers can move on towards implementation.
 This process can be broken down into the following steps:

 How can Open Access help

-As a plan provider, Open Access offers turnkey solutions whereby we project manage the entire process from start to finish.
+As a plan provider, Open Access offers turnkey solutions where we project manage the entire process from start to finish.
 We recognize that setting up a plan can raise many questions, and this is why we offer our support and guidance through plan design and implementation.
-If you would like to learn more about this, please fill the contact form here and one of my colleagues will be happy to reach out to you.
+If you would like to learn more about this, please fill out the contact form here and our friendly sales team will be happy to reach out to you.

-As a group retirement plan provider, Open Access is changing the way retirement plans are run by unburdening employees from the need to make investment decisions on their own and instead managing portfolios on their behalf.
+As a group retirement plan provider, Open Access is changing the way group retirement plans are run by unburdening employees from the need to make investment decisions on their own.
 We do this as a fiduciary, meaning no proprietary products, zero conflicts of interest, and no hidden fees.